boris-behav-obs/boris-behav-obs.github.io/src/download_linux.md

-This AppImage should run on recent versions of Linux like Ubuntu 20.10+, Debian12+, Linux Mint 21+ ...
+This AppImage should run on recent versions of Linux.
+It was tested on the following distributions:

+* Ubuntu 20.10+

+* Debian12+

+* Linux Mint 21+

+* Linux Mint Debian Edition 6

 If the AppImage cannot be launched on your Linux distribution/version try to [run BORIS from source code](run_source_code.md)